 Practices of Internal Collaboration for Service Delivery (Work Package 6 – WP6)

-Led by Hertie School (Germany), this work package is running from February 2019 until May 2021.
+Led by Hertie School (Germany), this work package conducted research from February 2019 until November 2021.

-The WP6 TROPICO team studies collaborative public management practices in order to advance digital government and improve the delivery of innovative public services.
-Our research focuses on how governments can better link and improve service delivery across levels of government (vertical dimension) and between organisations from different domains (horizontal dimension).
+The WP6 TROPICO team studied collaborative public management practices in order to advance digital government and improve the delivery of innovative public services.
+Our research focused on how governments can better link and improve service delivery across levels of government (vertical dimension) and between organisations from different domains (horizontal dimension).

-More specifically, WP6 investigates the following research questions:
+More specifically, WP6 investigated the following research questions:

 - Is there a paradigm shift from New Public Management to Networked Governance, or do different reform paradigms co-exist in the context of digitalisation?